Presto

 To integrate disparate providers (Bike Share, Lime, Bird) without fragmenting the UI, the interaction model was unified.

-Regardless of the provider selected in the carousel, the primary action remains a consistent "Scan to Unlock" button.
-This simplifies the complexity of third party APIs into a single, predictable user behaviour.
+Regardless of the provider selected in the carousel, UI remains a consistent "Scan to Unlock".

 The Scan Carousel